Skip to main content

 Ceylon Tea (සිලෝන් තේ)

-World-renowned black tea grown in Sri Lanka's highlands (Nuwara Eliya, Ella, Kandy).
-Ceylon tea is known for its bright, brisk flavor.
-December 2025 celebrates Sri Lanka producing 90% of world's high-quality tea.
-Typically served with milk and sugar, though purists drink it black.
+The black tea grown in Sri Lanka's highlands around Nuwara Eliya, Ella, and Kandy, known the world over for its bright, brisk character.
+The island remains one of the largest exporters of quality tea.
+It's usually served with milk and sugar, though purists take it black.

 teaHot